angular/angular/aio/content/tutorial/toh-pt5.md

 1. By clicking a hero in the heroes list.
 1. By pasting a "deep link" URL into the browser address bar that identifies the hero to display.

-In this section, you'll enable navigation to the `HeroDetailComponent` and liberate it from the `HeroesComponent`.
+This section enables navigation to the `HeroDetailComponent` and liberate it from the `HeroesComponent`.

 ### Delete *hero details* from `HeroesComponent`

-When the user clicks a hero item in the `HeroesComponent`, the application should navigate to the `HeroDetailComponent`, replacing the heroes list view with the hero detail view.
+When the user clicks a hero in `HeroesComponent`, the application should navigate to the `HeroDetailComponent`, replacing the heroes list view with the hero detail view.
 The heroes list view should no longer show hero details as it does now.

-Open the `HeroesComponent` template \(`heroes/heroes.component.html`\) and delete the `<app-hero-detail>` element from the bottom.
+Open the `heroes/heroes.component.html` and delete the `<app-hero-detail>` element from the bottom.

 Clicking a hero item now does nothing.
-You'll [fix that shortly](#heroes-component-links) after you enable routing to the `HeroDetailComponent`.
+You can fix that after you enable routing to the `HeroDetailComponent`.

 ### Add a *hero detail* route